 Authors and addresses.
 The full names (first and last) of all authors should be given, along with their complete Institute addresses.
 Corresponding (contact) author should be indicated by ´*´; the email address of the corresponding author must be included.
 The addresses listed should be the institution(s) where the work was conducted; if this is different from the present address, please record the present address in a footnote.

 Environmental Context.
-This is a three-sentence paragraph of 50 to 80 words written for interested non-experts, such as journalists, teachers, government workers, etc. The text should be free from scientific jargon, and written at the level of an article in a good newspaper.
+This is a three-sentence paragraph of 40 to 70 words written for interested non-experts, such as journalists, teachers, government workers, etc. The text should be free from scientific jargon, and written at the level of an article in a good newspaper.
 Your first sentence should engage the reader, convincing them that this is an important area.
 The second sentence should introduce the problem addressed in the paper, and state your main discovery.
 The final sentence should describe how the results fit into the bigger picture.
-An environmental context is not required for Rapid Communications or for Perspective articles.

 Text.
 Every manuscript should be written in a general style that will allow the main points to be appreciated by a broad audience across the chemical, environmental, and biological sciences.
 Be conscious of using clear language that drives your story forward.
 Acronyms and abbreviations should be used sparingly, and defined after their first appearance.
 Similarly, less common symbols should be defined on their first appearance; a selection of common abbreviations is provided.
 Chemical compounds should be labelled numerically, consecutively, and in bold face.